Hard Worldbuilding vs Soft Worldbuilding: What's the Difference?

 Soft worldbuilding also gives you enormous flexibility.
 Because the rules were never explicitly stated, you can introduce new elements without contradicting anything.

 The world can surprise the reader and the characters at the same time.
+You can shift the tone of your world from chapter to chapter without breaking established mechanics.

 Where soft worldbuilding breaks is when the reader starts to feel lost or cheated.
 If the world is too vague, the audience cannot tell what is at stake.